badamiec3/Practical-Project-Readme/README.md

 ![burndown][burndown]

-You can find the link to this board here: https://badamiec.atlassian.net/jira/software/projects/PPCP/boards/4/roadmap
+The link to the board is found here: https://badamiec.atlassian.net/jira/software/projects/PPCP/boards/4/roadmap

 Past sprints and burndown charts can be accessed in the Reports section along with past issues, child issues and estimated story points.